 Total delivery time on a Worldwide order is fulfillment plus transit plus customs.
 Each leg has its own range, and the ranges widen the farther the destination sits from a Printful facility.

-Standard transit windows after fulfillment (fulfillment itself runs 2–5 business days for most apparel):
+Standard transit windows after fulfillment (fulfillment itself typically runs 2–5 business days for most apparel, per Printful's help documentation):

 - Worldwide standard: 10–20 business days transit